-Competitive sport will be non existent due to COVID restrictions and so we will implement our own half-termly, intra-school competitions for all pupils to compete in.
+The reintroduction of competitive sport following the easing of restrictions will allow for our children to experience extra curricular opportunities.
+We will also continue to implement our own half-termly, intra-school competitions for all pupils to compete in.
 These will cover a range of traditional and alternative sports.

-Swimming and water sports are developed from Years 2-6 with a heavy focus being placed upon water safety and life-saving skills.
+Swimming and water sports are developed from Years 2-6 with a heavy focus being placed upon improving the skills of targeted children from Years 2, 3 and 4.
+The older children will receive water safety and life-saving skills during the year.
 We have high expectations for all pupils and offer an intensive intervention programme for those who do not meet the required level.
 Our highly skilled sports coach works closely with the P.E.
 Lead to ensure that all programmes, interventions and delivery of P.E. lessons are challenging, improve key skills and promote the benefits of leading a healthy, active lifestyle.